I have an appointment at LMH Health. What should I expect? | Learn More

 Call a doctor right away if:

-If you have a child diagnosed with CP, call your doctor if
+If you have a child diagnosed with CP, call your doctor if your child has:

 If you have cerebral palsy and you are pregnant, talk with a doctor about how CP can affect your pregnancy and delivery.

 A team of health care providers will be involved in your child's care.
 Health professionals who can diagnose and treat people who have cerebral palsy include:

 Other specialists who may be involved in the care of people who have CP include:

 Other health professionals who may be involved in the care of people who have CP include:

 Some health care clinics specialize in treating children with CP.
 Call your local health department for the nearest clinic in your area.